mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 **This** is incredibly fast!

 ### Summing up
-This example shows how easily it is to integrate MapStruct in a Quarkus application.
+This example shows how easy it is to integrate MapStruct in a Quarkus application.
 This is a really huge plus-point for using MapStruct as the mapping framework in a Quarkus application compared to most of the other mapping frameworks that are using reflection.

 Therefore generating the mapper implementation does not only lead to be a [really fast](https://www.baeldung.com/java-performance-mapping-frameworks) mapping framework, but also to be a “native image” ready one!